Cornell Chicken Barbecue

 Food Safety Tip: Chicken should have an internal temperature of 165° F before consuming.
 I love using this instant-read thermometer, and it is the one I always recommend using.

-- Your coals have to be white-hot
+- The coals have to be white-hot

-- The vegetable oil in the marinade will fuel the fire.
+- vegetable oil in the marinade will fuel the fire.
 Have a glass of water to quell the flames when necessary.

 - The skin may look burned, that’s OK!
 Just don’t let the fire get away on you.